Jeff Leatham Pictures: Colton Haynes’ Fiance Is Hollywood’s In-Demand Florist

 The pair got engaged over the weekend, sending many people to the internet to find pictures and learn more about Jeff Leatham.

 The two already have shared some details of Leatham’s proposal, which Us Weekly reported happened on the beach at Las Ventanas al Paraíso in Los Cabos, Mexico.
-The 28-year-old Haynes shared a picture of the two kissing with fireworks in the background, and in an Instagram Story video he showed the candlelit pathway Leatham had prepared for the big moment.
+The 28-year-old Haynes shared a picture of the two kissing with fireworks in the background, and in an Instagram Story video, he showed the candlelit pathway Leatham had prepared for the big moment.

 Thank you @cher for the beautiful "I got you babe" proposal lead in, you sounded incredible as always 🙂 The most special night of my life @jeffleatham . #flowers #fireworks #fullmoon #cher ❤️❤️❤️????????????????❤️❤️